Composite and Collection Types in Protocol Buffers v1.13.0

 }

-• Avoid maps with large numbers of entries (consider repeated for performance).
+stringkeys for readability in JSON. - Avoid maps with large numbers of entries (consider

 Common Pitfalls

-• Repeated Field Defaults: Empty lists are valid; avoid null in JSON.
+floatorbytesas map keys will result in compilation errors. - Repeated Field Defaults: Empty lists are valid; avoid